Melanie Cerone, Ph.D., BCBA, CPDT-KA

 Armed with science and a belief in personalizing training plans to fit the people, dogs, and households they’re meant to serve, Melanie works with each client to understand their goals and concerns, their needs and lifestyle restrictions, and what makes their dogs tick.
 She understands that one size does not fit all when it comes to training plans, and that a plan is only as good as its implementation and results.
 What matters most at the end of the day is positive change, and that’s what Melanie seeks for her clients.

-Understanding the canine mind—and how to positively influence it through science-based dog training and behavior modification—provides Melanie a safe, effective pathway for creating change for her clients.
+Understanding canine behavior—and how to positively influence it through science-based behavior change and training techniques—provides Melanie a safe, effective pathway for creating change for her clients.

 Ready to forge a path to better dog behavior with Melanie?